Equipe-Hub-co-Hackathon-TN/smart-contracts/README.md

 6. **updateAmountToken:**
    - **Parameters:**
-     - amount (uint256): The new contract amount in tokens.
+     - amount (uint256): The new warranty amount in tokens.
    - **Modifier:** onlyManager
-   - **Description:** Updates the contract amount.
+   - **Description:** Updates the warranty amount.

 ### Usage Recommendations

 - Ensure that the contract owner, invest wallet, institution wallet, and manager wallet are set appropriately during deployment.
-- Use the provided functions to update wallet addresses and contract amounts as needed.
+- Use the provided functions to update wallet addresses and warranty amounts as needed.
 - Follow the specified modifiers to control access to sensitive functions.
 - Monitor emitted events for important contract actions.

 ### Disclaimer

-This documentation provides an overview of the AvalGest Main  smart contract.
+This documentation provides an overview of the AvalGestGPT smart contract.
 It is essential to review and understand the contract's functionalities, modifiers, and events before deployment.
 Smart contracts involve financial transactions and should be deployed with caution.